Help Animals & People

 • Meet pet owners at street level

-• Ensure contactless delivery during pandemic
+• Ensure contactless delivery during a pandemic, as appropriate

 • Provide friendly, non-judgemental, quality customer service